-Cucumber skin is nutrient rich, so enjoying the skin is an added benefit to eating cucumbers.
-However, some commercial cucumbers are treated with wax prior to sale.
-Organic cucumbers too, but with restriction on types of wax used (from Worlds Healthiest Foods).
+Cucumber skin is nutrient-rich, so enjoying the skin is an added benefit to eating cucumbers.
+However, some commercial cucumbers are treated with wax before sale.
+Organic cucumbers too, but with restrictions on types of wax used (from Worlds Healthiest Foods).
 For no-wax cucumbers, check out your local farmers market or CSA!
-Wash the cucumber thoroughly prior to enjoying.
-If the skin seems tough or thick, you can use a veggie peeler to remove the skin or remove partially to create stripes.
+Wash the cucumber thoroughly before enjoying it.
+If the skin seems tough or thick, you can use a veggie peeler to remove the skin or remove it partially to create stripes.

 What Protein Can I Add to My Salad?

 This salad would be delicious with chickpeas, sunflower seeds or even hemp hearts sprinkled over the top.